 The respondents in the case were the Minister of Transport, the Minister Of Co-Operative Governance and Traditional Affairs, the Road Traffic Infringement Authority (RTIA) and the Appeals Tribunal.
 The court ordered the Minister of Transport and the RTIA to pay OUTA’s costs, including the costs of two counsel.

-Adv Fick added that the court’s judgement signals another important win for civil society, and yet again points out that government is out of touch with reality.
+Adv Fick added that the judgment signals another important win for civil society, and yet again points out that government is out of touch with reality.
 “It is unfortunate that government once again chose to ignore valid concerns and well researched input, and pushed ahead with the amendment.
 Not only did they waste a lot of time, but also valid resources, as the AARTO roll out will have to be stopped while the act is once again amended and taken through the legislative process.
 Only then can it be implemented.”

 OUTA has repeatedly pointed out the problems with the AARTO Acts, which are also administratively complicated and relies on chaotic municipal systems.
 (More information on OUTA’s criticism of AARTO can be found here.)